 "Classic" auras do not occur in all patients, but about 25% of patients can have a prodromal phase—an early stage that begins with mild symptoms.
 The prodromal phase occurs as long as 24 hours before pain develops.
 Some experience mood changes (depression, excitability, irritability) and sensations of odd smells or tastes, while others may feel tired or tense.

 Migraine headaches are often triggered to occur when the person is exposed to a specific set of circumstances.
 One of the most common triggers is strong flickering light.
-For example, faulty fluorescent lights, a television picture rapidly going on and off, or sunlight reflected off of waves in a lake or the ocean are all potential triggers.
+For example, faulty fluorescent lights, a television picture rapidly going on and off, or sunlight reflected off of waves in a lake or the ocean are all potential triggers; there are many others.